-Lower Merion School District Investigating COVID-19 Outbreak In 2nd Grade Class At Penn Valley Elementary School
+Lower Merion School District Investigating If Faulty Ventilation Is To Blame For COVID-19 Outbreak At Penn Valley Elementary School

+Photos from the district show an operations staff member looking into a wall vent in the classroom and discovering a control mechanism called a “damper” was only allowing about 30% of fresh air into the room.

-LOWER MERION TOWNSHIP, Pa.
-(CBS) – The Lower Merion School District is investigating if a faulty ventilation system led to eight second-graders testing positive for COVID-19.
-A district spokesperson says those students at Penn Valley Elementary school have been quarantined since last week.Gov.
-Phil Murphy To Make Major Announcement On New Jersey Reopening Efforts
+The Lower Merion School District is investigating if a faulty ventilation system led to eight second-graders testing positive for COVID-19 https://t.co/YqkX69BPmc @CBSPhilly pic.twitter.com/tKPgU26LD5

+— Matt Petrillo (@MattPetrillo) April 26, 2021READ MORE: Pennsylvania Gov. Wolf Vows To Veto Proposed Bill To Ban Transgender Girls From Competing In Women’s Sports

+“The only way you would know that what was to literally crawl up into the vent and look at this damper,” Buckman said.
+“The temperature in the classroom was fine.
+There was air coming out of that vent as it should have been, it just wasn’t as much air.”

-The spokesperson also revealed that two fully vaccinated family members of the impacted students tested positive.
+School officials say two vaccinated family members of the impacted students tested positive as well.

-The district says an assessment of the school revealed a manual damper that was partially closed above the classroom limited the flow of fresh air.
+“From what we understand from the Montgomery County Office of Public Health, they think we could be looking at a variant here, which might also explain why there was such contagiousness in the classroom,” Buckman said.

+So now the district says a deep cleaning was done inside the classroom and it will continue to monitor the building’s air quality.

 “As you may be aware, since last Thursday, we have been seeing a COVID-19 outbreak (now eight cases) in a second-grade class at Penn Valley Elementary School.
 The class has been quarantined since last Friday and we have not seen evidence of linked/in-school transmission at Penn Valley beyond that one class.
 LMSD Health Services continues to consult with the Montgomery County of Public Health (MCOPH) regarding this outbreak.